Fine Arts Building (Los Angeles): Interior

 The two-storey interior lobby is set in large wall arches that enclose smaller arches on brackets at the lower level.
 A large balcony-type gallery is above, with spaces designed for artists’ studios.
 It is modelled on the matroneum overlooking the nave of a church.
 A shallow pool adorned with bronze sculptures, by the sculptor Burt Johnson, reflects light in the center of the lobby.

 The lobby walls are decorated with ceramic relief panels, small sculptural inserts, and seventeen showcases made of glass and finely chased bronze like reliquaries.
 They now display a tenants’ paintings, sculptures and artworks.

 History

 Oil wildcatter Russell E. Havenstrite owned a penthouse in the building.
-In June 2012, Los Angeles Fine Arts Building was purchased by Sorgente Group of America.
+In June 2012, the building was purchased by Sorgente Group of America.

 The building appears in the film (500) Days of Summer, where the protagonist — an aspiring architect — describes it as his favorite building.

 The lobby has housed art galleries in recent years.